smbct/smbct.github.io/series/x86_64_assembly/pt1.markdown

 #### Compilation and linking

 I will use the term *compilation* to designate the process of making an executable file from the assembly code even though this term is more adapted to languages like C.
-To compile this peace of code, we will first execute the `as` command that produces an object file :
+To compile this piece of code, we will first execute the `as` command that produces an object file :

 `as hello_world.s -o hello_world.o`